 Program Instructors will be based at the Cascade People’s Center in Seattle while spending time each day traveling to schools in neighboring cities and throughout the Puget Sound.

 This position will require willingness to engage in outdoor program activities including habitat restoration, service projects, hikes, kayaking, snowshoeing, etc. in all weather conditions.
 Some evening and weekend hours are required.
 This position may require a vehicle.

-- Training and experience, including and not limited to, facilitation, participant centered youth development, wilderness skills, Pacific Northwest ecology, DEI (Diversity, Equity & Inclusion), 1st Aid & CPR, Y Mini-Bus Driver Training, and Teen Abuse Prevention Training.
+Training and experience, including and not limited to: facilitation, participant centered youth development, wilderness skills, Pacific Northwest ecology, DEI (Diversity, Equity & Inclusion), First Aid & CPR, Y Mini-Bus Driver Training, and Teen Abuse Prevention Training.

 Application: Interested individuals are encouraged to visit the AmeriCorps National posting to apply: https://my.americorps.gov/mp/listing/viewListing.do?id=80574&fromSearch=true.
 For more information about YMCA Earth Service Corps or the position, please contact us at firstname.lastname@example.org or 206-587-6116.

 Eligibility: Applicants must be at least 21 years old; BA or BS preferred.
 For more information on the AmeriCorps program, visit www.americorps.gov.